franknoirot/eleventy-obsidian-minimal-garden-template/pages/about.md

 ## Urban ecology

 I attended Ohio State for my undergraduate degree, studying City & Regional Planning and writing a little paper on how the environment should be added into metrics that measure equity in cities.
-I'm interested in the urban biome, and I'd like to work on bringing city-dwellers closer to the nature all around them.
-For me that begins with capturing the data on all that urban nature right under our noses, because in our current economic system if it isn't measured it isn't valued.
-So I've begun volunteering at my local community garden and contributing to the amazing OpenStreetMap project.
+Although I don't get to work on urban systems for my day job, I want to commit to using my free time to make the incredible, intricate systems that we live inside and build together less scary and more pleasant for everyone.

 In the next 5 years I hope to help create means for people to live materially closer to their biome within cities, whether it's on zoning law that demands higher weight tolerances on buildings to support future roof gardens, or machines that let coffee shops turn their used grounds into bowls for takeout shops in their neighborhood.